Mid-American Conference baseball tournament

-Format and location
+Format

 The MAC baseball tournament is held in mid to late May at the conclusion of the regular season.
+As of 2024, the tournament is held at a neutral site and the top six teams in conference play qualify, with the top two seeds receiving byes to the second round.
+Although the number of qualifying teams has been as low as four and as high as eight, the tournament has always used a double-elimination bracket.

-Beginning with the 2022 tournament, the format returned to its original setup with the top four teams from the regular season playing in a double-elimination bracket, hosted by the top seed.
-This format was also used from the tournament's inception 1981 through 1983 and again when it was revived in 1992 through 1997.
-The 1992 tournament was also when All-Tournament Team and Most Valuable Player were instituted.
-Beginning in 1998, the conference was divided into East and West divisions for the regular season and the tournament format was expanded to a six-team field in a double-elimination bracket, with the top three finishers from each division qualifying.
-In 2001, the format changed from the top three in each division to the top six overall.
-Beginning in 2008, the tournament was changed to an eight-team, double-elimination field and moved to a neutral site, first to V.A.
-Memorial Stadium in Chillicothe, Ohio from 2008 through 2011, followed by All Pro Freight Stadium in Avon, Ohio, where it remained through 2019 and was scheduled to be held in 2020.
-The number of teams remained constant through the 2017 tournament, but was reduced back to six teams for the 2018 and 2019 tournaments following the loss of Akron in 2015 and Buffalo in 2017.
+The first tournament, in 1981, featured only the top four conference finishers in a double-elimination format.
+The following two seasons, 1982 and 1983, the conference was divided into East and West divisions and the top two seeds from each division qualified.
+When the tournament returned in 1992, the original format featuring the top four teams was again used and remained in place through 1997.
+The 1992 tournament was also when the All-Tournament Team and Most Valuable Player award were instituted.

+Beginning in 1998, the conference was again divided into East and West divisions for the regular season and the tournament format was expanded to a six-team field in a double-elimination bracket, with the top three finishers from each division qualifying.
+In 2001, the format changed from the top three in each division to the top six overall, regardless of division.
+The number of qualifying teams was expanded to eight in 2008 and remained there through the 2017 tournament, but was reduced back to six teams for the 2018 and 2019 tournaments following the decisions to shutter the baseball programs at Akron in 2015 and Buffalo in 2017.
 The separate divisions were also eliminated after the 2017 season.

+When the tournament was reinstated in 2022, the original format of only the top four teams qualifying was instituted again and remained in place for 2023.
+The conference expanded the tournament back to six teams in 2024 as part of its return to a neutral location.